Carlos Slim: 2010s

-In 2012, Slim sold the broadcast rights for the Leon games to the American terrestrial television network, Telemundo, and the cable channel Fox Sports in Mexico and the rest of Latin America and to the website mediotiempo.com.
+In 2012, Slim sold the broadcast rights for the Leon games to the American terrestrial television network, Telemundo, the cable channel Fox Sports in Mexico and the rest of Latin America, and the website mediotiempo.com.
 The games are also broadcast on the Internet through UNO TV, offered by Telmex.
 Slim has been involved with broadcasting sports outside Mexico to larger markets such as the United States.
 In March 2012, América Móvil acquired the broadcast rights for the Olympic Games in Sochi 2014 and the Brazil 2016 for Latin America.

 In March 2012, Slim, along with American television host Larry King, established Ora TV, an on-demand digital television network that produces and distributes television shows including Larry King Now, Politicking with Larry King, Recessionista, and Jesse Ventura Uncensored.

-In September 2012, Slim bought 30% stakes in Pachuca and León, two Mexican soccer teams through his telecommunications company America Movil.
+In September 2012, Slim bought 30% stakes in Pachuca and León, two Mexican soccer teams through his telecommunications company América Móvil.
 In December 2012, he bought all the shares of the second division team Estudiantes Tecos.
 Slim has also completed business deals for the television rights to games of the Leon soccer team.
-His company America Movil purchased 30 percent of the team along with transmission rights as Slim doesn't have the rights to transmit content by broadcast television or cable TV as well as putting him in competition with Televisa and TV Azteca, two television companies with rights to the rest of Mexican soccer's first division.
+His company América Móvil purchased 30 percent of the team along with transmission rights as Slim does not have the rights to transmit content by broadcast television or cable TV as well as putting him in competition with Televisa and TV Azteca, two television companies with rights to the rest of Mexican soccer's first division.

-In July 2013, Slim's company America Movil invested US$40 million in Shazam, a British commercial mobile phone-based music identification service for an undisclosed share of ownership.
-America Movil partnered with the company to aid its growth into advertising and television and help the audio recognition service expand in Latin America.
+In July 2013, Slim's company América Móvil invested US$40 million in Shazam, a British commercial mobile phone-based music identification service for an undisclosed share of ownership.
+América Móvil partnered with the company to aid its growth into advertising and television and help the audio recognition service expand in Latin America.

 In November 2013, Slim invested US$60 million in the Israeli startup Mobli, a company that deals with connections between people and communities corralled according to different interests.

 In December 2013, Slim's private equity fund, Sinca Inbursa, sold its stake in the Mexican pharmaceutical company Landsteiner Scientific.
-Slim had acquired a 27.51% stake in the company in June 2008, which represented 6.6% of Sinca's investment portfolio.
+Slim acquired a 27.51% stake in the company in June 2008, which represented 6.6% of Sinca's investment portfolio.
 The private equity fund's investments are mainly concentrated in the transportation and infrastructure sectors and the fund garnered a total market cap of 5.152 billion pesos at the end of 2012.